-The sanctuary windows, as we have seen, are fittingly devoted to our patron; the remaining windows in the Choir deal, in the main, with the history of the college.
-None of the windows are memorable as examples of the art of stained glass, but all of them tell a story or have special significance for Edmundians.
+As we have seen, the sanctuary windows are fittingly devoted to our patron; the remaining windows in the Choir deal, in the main, with the history of the college.
+None of the windows are memorable as examples of stained glass art, but all of them tell a story or have special significance for Edmundians.

-Cut off by a graceful stone screen in the north transept, the Lady Chapel was built in 1861, as the result of the generosity of the Luck brothers, students of the College, their father, and Canon Tilbury, all of whom contributed £100 towards its erection.
+Cut off by a graceful stone screen in the north transept; the Lady Chapel was built in 1861 due to the generosity of the Luck brothers, students of the College, their father, and Canon Tilbury, all of whom contributed £100 towards its erection.

 Augustus Welby Pugin was already dead when it was decided to commission the Lady Chapel in 1861, and the work was therefore entrusted to his son, Edward Welby Pugin.
-He decided that the chapel should lead out of the north transept, and be so built as to form the base of a future church tower.
-An archway was therefore broken through the east wall of the transept, and the new chapel was built with stout walls and buttresses.
-The chapel has a solid groined roof, supported by eight pillars with marble shafts and stone bases and capitals.
+He decided that the chapel should lead out of the north transept and be so built as to form the base of a future church tower.
+An archway was broken through the transept’s east wall, and the new chapel was built with stout walls and buttresses.
+The chapel has a solid groined roof, supported by eight pillars with marble shafts, stone bases, and capitals.
 From these spring the arches of the vaulting in which there are carvings of the Coronation of Our Lady, the Annunciation, and of angels.

-The altar-piece is a stone carving within an arch, portraying the Holy Family attended by St John the Baptist and an angel.
+The altarpiece is a stone carving within an arch, portraying the Holy Family attended by St John the Baptist and an angel.
 A lamb approached the Blessed Virgin.
-The moulding of the arch is decorated by carvings of angels and lilies, and is surmounted by an angel bearing a crown.
-The shelf for the crucifix is supported by angels.
-The whole altar-piece has been painted in bright colours, presumably because, since the building of the Shrine Chapel, there has been no window to illuminate the altar and carvings.
+The moulding of the arch is decorated by carvings of angels and lilies and is surmounted by an angel bearing a crown.
+Angels support the shelf for the crucifix.
+The whole altarpiece has been painted in bright colours, presumably because, since the building of the Shrine Chapel, there has been no window to illuminate the altar and carvings.

 In 1853, Cardinal Wiseman presented the College with the great relic of St Edmund – the fibula of the left leg, taken from the Saint’s body, which is at Pontigny.
 The relic was first housed in a recess in the outer part of the Lady Chapel, where the present triptych reliquary hangs.